jzheng100823/hic/README.md

-These are the files to the project you can run this on your local host by copying the folders and running it using any text editor or how you run html code.
+These are the files to the project you can run this on locally by copying the folders and running it using any text editor or how you run html code.
 The website is also hosted at
 https://jzheng100823.github.io/hicproj/.